Ornithosis; Parrot pneumonia

 Psittacosis is a rare disease.
-Only 100 to 200 cases are reported each year in the United States.
+Very few cases are reported each year in the United States.

 The health care provider will hear abnormal lung sounds such as crackles and decreased breath sounds when listening to the chest with a stethoscope.

-Note: Tetracycline and doxycycline by mouth are usually not prescribed for children until after all their permanent teeth have started to grow in, because they can permanently discolor teeth that are still forming.
-These medicines are also not prescribed to pregnant women.
+Note: Tetracycline and doxycycline by mouth are usually not given to children until after all their permanent teeth have started to grow in, because they can permanently discolor teeth that are still forming.
+These medicines are also not given to pregnant women.
 Other antibiotics are used in these situations.

 A full recovery is expected if you do not have any other conditions that affect your health.

-Avoid exposure to birds that may carry these bacteria, such as imported parakeets.
+Avoid exposure to birds that may carry these bacteria, such as parrots.
 Medical problems that lead to a weak immune system increase your risk for this disease and should be treated appropriately.

-Last reviewed on: 8/25/2014
+Last reviewed on: 7/31/2022

-Reviewed by: Denis Hadjiliadis, MD, Associate Professor of Medicine, Pulmonary, Allergy and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Denis Hadjiliadis, MD, MHS, Paul F. Harron Jr. Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.